Henrietta Branford Writing Competition

 Region(s): All of UK

-The Henrietta Branford Writing Competition is a short-story competition for young people aged 8-18 that runs alongside the Branford Boase Award.
+The Henrietta Branford Writing Competition is a writing competition for young people aged 8-18 that runs alongside the Branford Boase Award.

 Timetable:

-- Entries must be submitted by the end of May.
+- Entries must be submitted by Friday 30th May.

 Cost: Free.